Indiana Bell: Corporate rebranding

 The Indiana Bell name continued to be used until January 1993, when Ameritech dropped all individual Bell Operating Company names in favor of using the corporate name for marketing purposes, and Indiana Bell began doing business under the trade name Ameritech Indiana.
 In 2001, two years after Ameritech was acquired by SBC Communications, SBC rebranded all of its companies to include the SBC name, and Indiana Bell began doing business as SBC Ameritech Indiana.
 In 2002, SBC rebranded all of its companies simply as "SBC" for use as a national brand.
 Indiana Bell then started doing business as SBC Indiana.
-After AT&T Corporation was acquired by SBC Communications, SBC renamed itself AT&T, resulting in Indiana Bell taking the trade name AT&T Indiana.
+After AT&T Corporation was acquired by SBC Communications for $16 billion, SBC renamed itself AT&T, resulting in Indiana Bell taking the trade name AT&T Indiana.